Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 #define TAG_NICK_NICK                   (9)     //nickname      nickname
 #define TAG_NICK_MOVE                   (10)    //nickname      move
 ```
 Here we see that there are two fields that it grabs, so it requires 2 of the 6 ``battler`` parameters.
 The rest are left as "NaN" as before.
-To understand what is going on, we check out line ``0x1A1 (417)`` from ``data/text/197.txt``:
+To understand what is going on, we check out line ``0x1A1 (417)`` from ``data/text/197.txt`` (with brackets added for ease of reference):
 ```
 [417] {STRVAR_1 1, 0, 0} cut its own HP\nand laid a curse on {STRVAR_1 1, 1, 0}!
 [418] {STRVAR_1 1, 0, 0} cut its own HP\nand laid a curse on the wild\f{STRVAR_1 1, 1, 0}!